Heliconia: Ecology

 Heliconias are an important food source for forest hummingbirds, especially the hermits (Phathornithinae), some of which – such as the rufous-breasted hermit (Glaucis hirsuta) – also use the plant for nesting.
 The Honduran white bat (Ectophylla alba) also lives in tents it makes from heliconia leaves.

 Bats

 Pollination

 Although Heliconia are almost exclusively pollinated by hummingbirds, some bat pollination has been found to occur.
-Heliconia solomonensis is pollinated by the macroglosine bat (Melonycteris woodfordi) in the Solomon Islands.
+Heliconia solomonensis is pollinated by the macroglossine bat Melonycteris woodfordi in the Solomon Islands.
 Heliconia solomonensis has green inflorescences and flowers that open at night, which is typical of bat pollinated plants.
-The macroglosine bat is the only known nocturnal pollinator of Heliconia solomonensis.
+This bat is the only known nocturnal pollinator of Heliconia solomonensis.

 Habitat

 Many bats use Heliconia leaves for shelter.
 The Honduran white bat, Ectohylla alba, utilizes five species of Heliconia to make diurnal tent-shaped roosts.
 The bat cuts the side veins of the leaf extending from the midrib, causing the leaf to fold like a tent.
 This structure provides the bat with shelter from rain, sun, and predators.
 In addition, the stems of the Heliconia leaves are not strong enough to carry the weight of typical bat predators, so shaking of the leaf alerts roosting bats to presence of predators.
 The bats Artibeus anderseni and A. phaeotis form tents from the leaves of Heliconia in the same manner as the Honduran white bat.
 The neotropical disk-winged bat, Thyroptera tricolor, has suction disks on the wrists which allow it to cling to the smooth surfaces of the Heliconia leaves.
 This bat roosts head-up in the rolled young leaves of Heliconia plants.